matharotheelf/ISBN-number/README.md

 ## User Stories
 ```
-1. As a user to store an ISBN-10 number, I can create and ISBN-10 number object.
+1. As a user to store an ISBN-10 number, I can create an ISBN-10 number object.
 2. As a user to test if my ISBN-10 number is valid, a 'valid?' method returns whether or not my number is valid.
-3. As a user to calculate the corresponding ISBN-13 number for an ISBN-10 number, a 'convert_to_ISBN13' returns the corresponding ISBN-13 number
+3. As a user to calculate the corresponding ISBN-13 number for an ISBN-10 number, a 'convert_to_isbn13' method returns the corresponding ISBN-13 number
-4. As a user to store an ISBN-13 number, I can create and ISBN-13 number object.
+4. As a user to store an ISBN-13 number, I can create an ISBN-13 number object.
 5. As a user to test if my ISBN-13 number is valid, a 'valid?' method returns whether or not my number is valid.
 ```